zhaocrazy/zhaocrazy/README.md

 ### Hi there 👋
 - This is peter zhao

-- I’m currently working on shenzhen
+- I’m currently working on Guangdong

 - My coding language is Node & Go  and  Now I am learning english

-- I Will  do better in coding I hope we could together
+- I will  do better in coding  and I hope we could together

 <!--
 **zhaocrazy/zhaocrazy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.